 As I always say, investment success comes from process.

-Back in my early 30s, when I lived in sunny Flagstaff, Arizona, I would take the short drive to Las Vegas so that I could make one of the best bets in the gaming world.
+Back in my early 30s when I was privileged to live in sunny Flagstaff, AZ, I would take the reasonably short drive to Las Vegas to make one the best bets in the gaming world.

 For those not familiar with the game of craps, the free odds bet placed behind an opening pass line bet carries no house edge.
 The casino makes no profit on this bet.
 This is the only bet you can make on a table game where the odds aren't against you.

 How can the casino make this bet available when they don't make any money on it? (click here to find out one of the most important investment lessons)

 Simple: Most players aren't smart enough to make this bet.

 Just like I do when I place a trade, I set a limit of $100 to gamble with on this occasion, thereby defining my risk.
 Of course, just like trading efficient options markets, I wanted to get as much mileage out of my $100 as possible.
 So I headed to downtown Vegas where the odds and minimum bets were the best.
 I just wanted to have fun, but at the same time I wanted to maximize my time on the table, ultimately knowing that the casino’s small edge would eventually catch up with me.
 It always does when the odds are stacked against you.

 Amazingly, I found a $1 table with 100x times odds (meaning I could play up to 100 times the value of my original pass line bet).
 And I quickly discovered a half-drunken gentleman who let it be known that it was his payday.
 He had managed to triple his paycheck over the past hour.

 All I could say was “awesome” and wished him continued success in his winning ways.
 But I soon noticed that his destiny was bleak.
 He was taking low-probability bets at every turn.
 I, on the other hand, methodically played the pass line and maximized the odds behind each wager.